stkisengese/news-intelligence-nlp-platform/README.md

     ![Average Sentiment for Top Companies](results/img/sentiment_per_company.png)

-## Future improvements
+## Future Improvements
 - **Expand News Sources**: Integrate more news sources to diversify data collection and provide a broader perspective.
 - **Advanced Entity Resolution**: Implement more sophisticated entity linking and disambiguation to improve the accuracy of organization mentions (e.g., distinguishing between "Apple Inc." and "Apple Corps").
 - **Real-time Processing**: Develop a streaming architecture to process news articles in real-time, providing immediate insights.
 - **Interactive Dashboards**: Create interactive web dashboards using tools like Dash or Streamlit for more dynamic exploration of the analyzed data.
 - **Customizable Scandal Detection**: Allow users to define custom keywords and thresholds for scandal detection, tailoring the system to specific areas of interest.
 - **Automated Alerting**: Implement a system to send automated alerts for critical events, such as a sudden spike in negative sentiment for a key company or a detected scandal.